Skull Augmentation & Reduction

 The key question in any large skull augmentation method, regardless of the implant material used, is whether there is enough scalp tissue to close over it.
 While the scalp will stretch when elevated from the bone, there are limits to its elasticity.
 One never wants to ‘discover’ during surgery after the skull implant is placed that the scalp cannot be brought together over it or the incisional closure is extremely tight.
 While there is no absolute implant thickness number that can be used to make that determination before surgery, my experience is that no more than 15mms of thickness over the most projecting portion of the implant should be attempted.
 This thickness number may be slightly less or more in some patients based on the overall surface area coverage of the implant and the natural tightness/looseness of one’s scalp.

-When scalp coverage over a large skull implant is a concern, a first stage scalp expansion needs to be done.
-A scalp tissue expander is initially placed and the patient does at home tissue inflations with saline until the expander volume is achieved.
-Usually this does not need to be more than 100 to 120mls of fill volume.
+Whether the scalp can stretch enough to accommodate a large skull implant is a concern, a first stage scalp expansion needs to be done.
+A scalp tissue expander is initially placed as a first stage procedure.
+This is in essence a balloon which helps the scalp stretch in preparation for a second stage custom skull implant placement.
+There are two methods for a first stage scalp expansion.
+The traditional method is that the patient does at home tissue inflations with saline until a good expander volume is achieved.
+Usually this can be between 100 to 150mls of fill volume.
 The scalp tissue expander only needs to be inflated to the point that it creates the skull augmentation look that the patient desires.
-There is usually a six week time period between the placement of the tissue expander and the second stage skull implant placement.
+Some patients, however, are unable to do their own inflations and then an immediate scalp expander fill is done.
+Fill volumes of 70ml to 80mls can usually be immediately done and the port is then just tied off.
+While not as good as the volumes achieved with serial inflations after surgery, some scalp expansion is still achieved.
+Regardless of the method, there is usually a six week time period between the insertion of the tissue expander and the second stage skull implant placement.